-I completed my Bachelor of Education and graduated with an Honours Degree from Mary Immaculate College, Limerick, Ireland in 2007.
-I began my first year teaching a Reception class in Dublin and then went on to take a year out to travel with Dan who is now my husband and live and work in Sydney, Australia as an Early Years teacher.
+I graduated from Mary Immaculate College, Limerick, Ireland in 2007 and began my first year teaching a Reception class in St Michael’s school Dublin.
+I then went on to take a year out to travel and live and work in Sydney, Australia as an Early Years teacher.
 I returned to Ireland in 2009 and taught for three more years; teaching Years 1 and 2 and I also worked as a learning support teacher.
-During this time I studied part time in Trinity College Dublin and completed a Diploma in Co-operative Learning.
+During this time I studied part-time in Trinity College Dublin and completed a Diploma in Co-operative Learning.

-I moved to Cheltenham with Dan in August 2010 and was fortunate enough to begin working at Airthrie School in September of that year.
-I immediately felt at home in Cheltenham and valued the friendship and support that came with a career at Airthrie School.
+My husband Dan’s career brought us to Cheltenham in August 2010 and I was fortunate enough to begin working at Airthrie in September of that year.
+Immediately, I felt at home in Cheltenham and valued the friendship and support that came with a career at Airthrie.

-I spent three very happy years working with Mrs Taylor in Form Cedar and greatly enjoyed watching the children grow and flourish as they entered KS2.
+I shared teaching responsibilities for Cedar with Mrs Sophie Taylor for three years and enjoyed watching the children grow and flourish as they entered Key Stage 2.
 Each year Mrs Taylor and I were very proud of the children’s achievements as we watched them transition with confidence into Year 4.

 During my teaching career I have had a strong interest in learning support.
 I have been studying on a part-time basis with Dyslexia Action and have completed an award on Perspectives in Dyslexia.
 This is my third year supporting Donna Powell in the Hillfield Unit and I have gained a wealth of experience from the role.